veracruz-project/veracruz/sdk/freestanding-execution-engine/README.md

 # Getting started with the Veracruz freestanding execution engine

 This document provides a walkthrough of how to load files from the host and into the Veracruz freestanding execution engine.
-The freestanding execution engine is allows programs to be executed and is used for debugging and development outside of a real Veracruz instance.
+The freestanding execution engine allows programs to be executed and is used for debugging and development outside of a real Veracruz instance.

 IMPORTANT: This exercise assume some familiarity with reading **Rust syntax** and **Rust's package manager named Cargo**.
 Both these areas are well explained at this [link](https://doc.rust-lang.org/book/title-page.html).